reachsak/DA-BCPS/README.md

 - **Smart Contract**: The contract for decentralized governance is written in Solidity and can be deployed using [Brownie](https://eth-brownie.readthedocs.io/en/stable/).
 - **Frontend**: The React.js frontend interacts with the smart contract and includes a platform to visualize and manage DAO operations.
-- **AI Component**: A Python-based AI system (`reactionfunction.py`) that integrates with the React.js frontend to provide intelligent building operations and decision-making.
+- **AI Component**: A Python-based AI system (`reactionfunction.py`) integrates with the React.js frontend to provide intelligent building operations and decision-making, using [llama.cpp](https://github.com/ggerganov/llama.cpp) to run a local large language model.

 ## Prerequisites